Courses and Requirements

 Observing, analyzing and recording movement using Laban's principles.
 Emphasis on cultural and aesthetic concepts of movement as a system of communication.
 Investigation of alignment techniques, movement behavior and kinesiological principles.
 No prior dance training required.
 Maximum enrollment, 15.

-A focus on the basic exercises found in the pilates method of body conditiong including various apparatus (mat, magic circle, reformer, barrel and cadillac).
-An overview of anatomy as it applies to the pilates system will be addressed.
-The history and philosophical approach to the pilates system will be included.
+A focus on the basic exercises found in the Pilates method of body conditioning including various apparatus (mat, magic circle, reformer, barrel and cadillac).
+An overview of anatomy as it applies to the Pilates system will be addressed.
+The history and philosophical approach to the Pilates system will be included.
 The discipline focuses on the muscles that are the linchpin of good posture and a stable, strong core.
 Prerequisite, dance technique course taken within the department.
 Maximum enrollment, 16.
 Heekin.

 An investigation of the musculoskeletal system and use of biomechanical principles to improve efficiency of motor behavior.
 Emphasis on joint, muscular and alignment analysis.
 Lectures, discussions and practical application of movement concepts.
 No prior dance training required.
 Maximum enrollment, 30.
 Walczyk.

 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
-Relies on many cultures that utilize body awareness and movement efficiency through several systems including aikido, capoeira, chi kung, jeet kune do, kali, muay thai, northern shaolin, pa kua chang, silat and tai chi chuan.
+The study of many cultures that utilize body awareness and movement efficiency in their performance and fighting forms.
+A major component is the implementation of impact weapons such as olisi (Philippines/Malaysia) and the jo (Japan).
 Prerequisite, any dance, athletic or martial art experience.
-Maximum enrollment, 25.
+Maximum enrollment, 35.
 Walczyk.

 The study of contemporary dance incorporating technique and theory.
 Emphasis on alignment and efficiency of movement focusing on increasing strength and flexibility.
 May be repeated for credit.
-Prerequisite, Any dance training in contemporary, ballet or jazz.
+Prerequisite, Dance 112, 113, or 114 or permission of instructor.
 Maximum enrollment, 25.
 Heekin.

 Continuation of the study of ballet.
 Technique classes are combined with studies in kinesiology, dance theory and dance criticism.
 May be repeated for credit.
 Prerequisite, 114, or consent of instructor.
 Maximum enrollment, 25.
 Stanon, S/Wilcox, P.

 Prerequisite, Any dance training in contemporary, ballet or jazz.
 Developing the technical skill and comprehension of jazz vocabulary and history beyond the elementary level.
-Focusing on proper alignment and increasing strength, flexibilty, enduence as applied to jazz technique.
+Focusing on proper alignment and increasing strength, flexibility, enduence as applied to jazz technique.
 Maximum enrollment, 25.
-Heekin.

 A study of the elements of choreography, emphasizing personal development in movement invention, phrasing and design.
 Improvisation, costume, set, props, music and technical theatre are introduced.
 Prerequisite, consent of instructor.
 Maximum enrollment, 15.